MENU

 IRA — Charitable or Business Beneficiary

 1. Charity/Business Entity - LOI from the charity on letterhead that includes the charity?s TIN/EIN and mailing address.
 An authorized representative of the charity/business entity with legal authorization (President, treasurer, officer, etc.) must sign the LOI, provide a photo ID to verify signature, and include documentation to validate they are authorized to act on behalf of the entity.
 Must include W-9.
+A Form 1099-R for the distribution will be mailed to the address provided in the LOI.

 Individual Accounts